pyswmm/swmm-python/swmm-toolkit/README.md

 `swmm-toolkit` makes SWMM a fully fledged Python extension with:

  - Python integration at the speed of C
- - full access to library APIs
+ - Full access to library APIs
  - Pythonic naming, enums, exceptions, and return value handling